fanfanlatulipe26/talking_variometer_altimeter/README.md

 The configuration is saved and will be retrieved at next power up.

 When in normal mode:
-- A click on any button will increment/decrement the volume of the piezo used for the variometer.
+- A click on any button will increment/decrement the volume of the buzzer used for the variometer.
 - Pressing both buttons 1 second will announce the current altitude and the maximum altitude since power on.
 - Long push on any button will enter the setting mode.